Snapchat/KeyDB-docs/docs/config-file.md

 # the main dictionary scan
 # active-defrag-max-scan-fields 1000

+# The minimum number of clients on a thread before KeyDB assigns new connections to a different thread
+#  Tuning this parameter is a tradeoff between locking overhead and distributing the workload over multiple cores
+# min-clients-per-thread 50

 # Path to directory for file backed scratchpad.
 The file backed scratchpad
 # reduces memory requirements by storing rarely accessed data on disk
 # instead of RAM.
 A temporary file will be created in this directory.